Sure Dividend

 This helps explain the 34% decrease in Emerson’s earnings per share from 2014 to 2016, which coincided with the fierce downturn in the energy sector caused by the collapse of oil and gas prices during that period.

 Emerson faced another downturn in 2020 due to the coronavirus crisis.
-The pandemic caused a collapse in global demand for industrial products this year, which in turn caused a major downturn in the energy sector.
+The pandemic led to a significant decline in global demand for industrial products this year, resulting in a significant downturn in the energy sector.

 Source: Investor Presentation